Beyond the Crowd: LLM-Augmented Community Notes for Governing Health Misinformation: Experiments

+To ensure fair comparison in the automation setting, \textit{we restrict the retrieval quota and search timeframe to match the exact conditions available to the human note author}.
+Finally, to reflect platform constraints, all generated notes are strictly truncated to the 280-character limit during helpfulness evaluation.
+Detailed model specifications, evidence retrieval configurations, and constraint setups are provided in \textbf{Appendix \ref{app:exp-setup}}.

-Table~\ref{tab:main-results} summarizes model performance under both augmentation and automation settings.
-We draw six key observations. \textbf{(1)} Performance on the \textit{Not Helpful} subset is substantially lower, underscoring its greater difficulty. \textbf{(2)} Human-written notes rated 100\% Helpful by the crowd reach only 73.19\% under our framework, revealing weaknesses in current helpfulness voting (see Section~\ref{sec:eval-superiority}). \textbf{(3)} Models with over 14B parameters outperform humans in helpfulness, demonstrating the effectiveness of both augmentation and automation (see Section~\ref{sec:gen-effectiveness}). \textbf{(4)} For G1 and G2 models, full automation surpasses augmentation across subsets, suggesting that when retrieval is well-guided, LLMs can independently compose accurate, well-grounded notes. \textbf{(5)} The reasoning-enabled \textit{o3} model achieves the highest overall scores, indicating that explicit reasoning traces enhance note generation. \textbf{(6)} Domain-specific models such as MedGemma-27B yield consistent gains over general-purpose LLMs (e.g., Qwen3-32B), particularly in retrieval for \textit{Not Helpful} cases, reflecting stronger grounding in medical knowledge.
+\paragraph{Main Results. } Table~\ref{tab:main-results} summarizes performance across both generation modes.
+We highlight six observations. \textbf{(1)} Models perform substantially worse on the \textit{Not Helpful} subset, confirming its higher difficulty. \textbf{(2)} Human-written notes rated 100\% \textit{Helpful} by the crowd achieve only 73.19\% under our framework, revealing weaknesses in current voting (see \S\ref{sec:eval-superiority} for further analysis). \textbf{(3)} Models with over 14B parameters surpass humans in helpfulness, demonstrating the effectiveness of both augmentation and automation (see details in \S\ref{sec:gen-effectiveness}). \textbf{(4)} For closed-source LRMs and LLMs, automation consistently outperforms augmentation, suggesting that with well-guided retrieval, models can independently compose grounded notes. \textbf{(5)} The reasoning-enabled o3 model achieves highest overall scores, indicating benefits from explicit reasoning traces. \textbf{(6)} Domain-specific models such as MedGemma-27B outperform general-purpose models (e.g., Qwen3-32B), especially on \textit{Not Helpful} cases, reflecting stronger medical grounding.